andrasq/node-qbuffer/Readme.md

 Append an optional last chunk to the buffered data, and close the buffer.
 Any subsequent attempt to write will throw an error or call back with error.

+### buf.processLines( visitor(line, cb), cb(err, count) )

+Pass all lines from the stream to the visitor() function until the stream end, and return the final success status and the count of records. processed.

+Visitor is passed two arguments, the record and a callback.
+If visitor returns a processing error via the callback, it stops the processing loop.

+Records are retrieved with getline(), so the configured encoding and line decoder are utilized.
+It is considered a processing error if the record decodes into an Error object.
+The record causing an error is not consumed, and must be explicitly discarded by the caller for processing to be able to resume.

+processLines is non-blocking, it yields to the event loop every 20 lines.

 A Note on Piping